TASCer/bluehost-logs/README.md

 #### src folder contains:

 * Python files needed to retrieve, process, and store web server logs to a database for analysis
-  * src/tests directory if you wish to install pytest and run tests
+  * test_parse_file.py file if you wish to install pytest and run tests

 #### assets folder contains: